OpenFreeEnergy/openfreeenergy.github.io/careers.md

 - history of collaborating between different projects

+If you are a software scientist with a relevant interest in getting involved with open software development, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSdv8B5mx_imKl0I0OOVs9zMjSHlAj2WuJPVXjqSVQpCLHW4YQ/viewform).
+Applications will be reviewed on a regular basis or considered when a new position opens.

-For more details and how to apply, please visit the [OMSF careers page](https://omsf.io/about/careers/).
+For more details, please visit the [OMSF careers page](https://omsf.io/about/careers/).